duckietown/book-opmanual-duckiedrone/src/fc-cleanflight/instructions.md

 1. On your base station, open cleanflight

-1. Connect the FC to a computer and click "Connect" in the top right of the screen
+1. Connect the Flight Controller to a computer and click "Connect" in the top right of the screen

 ### Navigate to Motors tab